UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Dollimore.md

 as a computer programmer.
 From there, she moved to the Institute of Computer Science, amending programs from home as she raised her children.
-She also taught courses at the Institute on [FORTRAN](/FORTRAN "FORTRAN").
+She also taught courses at the Institute on FORTRAN(FORTRAN "FORTRAN").
 Dollimore was also involved in the COSMOS project.
 She ended up specializing in distributed systems, co-authoring the influential book on the topic now in its 5th edition, *Distributed
 Systems: Concepts and Design*.